Team-Immersive-Intelligence/ImmersiveIntelligence/README.md

 - [@Schäferd](https://github.com/Schaeferd-CZ) - UV Mapper, Texturer, Modeller, Animator, Artist, a fellow retro-futurist and also *The Czech™*
   - [Curseforge](https://www.curseforge.com/members/schaeferd_cz/)
 - [@Bastian](https://github.com/RexBas07) - Editor of the Engineer's Manual, a fellow logistics enjoyer and *The Other Swede™*
-- [@VDeltaGabriel](https://github.com/VDeltaGabriel) - Programmer, Assistant in Logical Design and a fellow Pole™
+- [@VDeltaGabriel](https://github.com/VDeltaGabriel) - Programmer, Assistant in Logical Design, same kind of a madman as Carver

 #### Special thanks to:
 - [@Flaxbeard](https://github.com/Flaxbeard) - for code snippets, approval of this mod and friendliness, during its release in 2020